vasylshpak/notes-app-devskiller/README.md

-This task evaluates the candidate's skills in `React`.
+Netguru This task evaluates the candidate's skills in `React`.

 # React Notes App Task